 Note: It is best to keep your surveys short and optional.
 Requiring customers to complete surveys or making them answer multiple questions has been proven to reduce sales.
 Limit your surveys to one or two optional questions.
 Only make surveys required if these questions are essential.
 A good example of an essential required field would be to ask “Do you have any food allergies?” for an event that serves food or includes it as part of a ticket purchase.
 If you are unsure if questions should be required, that is a good indicator that they should not.

 Writing survey questions that are helpful and useful to your business takes time.
 If you’re having difficulty deciding on questions and how to word them, take a moment to read this great article, Best Practices for Question Creation, by the tech company, Oracle.
 Here are the main points which are directly applicable to all surveys you create with your ThunderTix account:

 To create a new survey:

 1. Click on the text “+ Create Survey”.
 You will then be taken to the survey creation page.

-10. Select your desired type of survey.
-There are two different types, either open field or dropdown.
+7. Select your desired type of answer for the question.
+There are two different types, either open field or drop-down.
 An open field survey will allow the customer to type any answer they want into an input box.
 A drop-down survey will allow the customer to select an answer from a drop-down menu of choices you chose.
 (An example of a drop-down survey is first directly below, while an example of the open field survey is shown below that.)

-11. If you selected the open field option, then you can move on to the next step.
+8. If you selected the open field option, then you can move on to the next step.
 If you selected the drop-down option, then enter in one answer choice then press enter to go to the next line.
-Enter in only one answer choice per line.
+Enter only one answer choice per line on the pop-up.